Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick1

 M, #20591, b.
 15 November 1873, d.
 2 November 1931

 Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick was born on 15 November 1873.1 He was the son of Charles Henry Somerset Butler, 6th Earl of Carrick and Kathleen Emily Hamilton Ross.2 He married Ellen Rosemond Mary Lindsay, daughter of Lt.-Col. Henry Gore Lindsay and Hon.
-Ellen Sarah Morgan, on 16 November 1898.1 He died on 2 November 1931 at age 57 at Florida, U.S.A..1
+Ellen Sarah Morgan, on 16 November 1898.1 He died on 2 November 1931 at age 57 at Florida, U.S.A.G.1

-Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick was educated at Repton School, Repton, Derbyshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He was commissioned with the rank of Lieutenant, in the service of the King's Own Yorkshire Light Infantry.1 He was styled as Viscount Ikerrin between 1901 and 1909.1 He succeeded to the title of 7th Earl of Carrick, co.
-Tipperary [I., 1748] on 6 April 1909.2 He succeeded to the title of 14th Viscount Ikerrin, co.
-Tipperary [I., 1629] on 6 April 1909.2 He held the office of Deputy Lieutenant (D.L.) of County Kilkenny.3 He was created 1st Baron Butler, of Mount Juliet, co.
-Kilkenny [U.K.] on 8 July 1912.1 He was Comptroller of the Household of the Lord-Lieutenant of Ireland between 1913 and 1915.1 He gained the rank of Lieutenant-Colonel in the service of the Royal Army Service Corps.3 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Staff Captain in 1916.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1918.1 He was an inspector in the Irish Department of Agriculture.1
+He was educated at Repton School, Repton, Derbyshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He was commissioned with the rank of Lieutenant, in the service of the King's Own Yorkshire Light Infantry.1 He was styled as Viscount Ikerrin between 1901 and 1909.1 He succeeded as the 14th Viscount Ikerrin, co.
+Tipperary [I., 1629] on 6 April 1909.2 He succeeded as the 7th Earl of Carrick, co.
+Tipperary [I., 1748] on 6 April 1909.2 He held the office of Deputy Lieutenant (D.L.) of County Kilkenny.3 He was created 1st Baron Butler, of Mount Juliet, co.
+Kilkenny [U.K.] on 8 July 1912.1 He was Comptroller of the Household of the Lord-Lieutenant of Ireland between 1913 and 1915.1 He gained the rank of Lieutenant-Colonel in the Royal Army Service Corps.3 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Staff Captain in 1916.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1918.1 He was an inspector in the Irish Department of Agriculture.1

 Children of Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick and Ellen Rosemond Mary Lindsay